ory/docs/docs/hydra/sdk/api.md

 ```

-*The response used to return handled consent requests
+*The response used to return used consent requests
-same as HandledAuthenticationRequest, just with consent_request exposed as json*
+same as HandledLoginRequest, just with consent_request exposed as json*

 #### Properties